mikosik/smooth-build/doc/tutorial.md

 ##### _Int_
 Int is an arbitrary-precision integer.
-String value can be defined using Int literal, which is a sequence of decimal digits optionally prefixed with minus sign (`-`).
+Int value can be defined using Int literal, which is a sequence of decimal digits optionally prefixed with minus sign (`-`).

 ```
-Int favoriteNumber = 123;
+Int favoriteNumber = 17;
 ```

 ##### _Blob_